Khazoda/bronze/Mod Description.md

 Bronze and Tin as armor trim materials
 ```

 Thank you to all the wonderful translation contributors!
+If you'd like to contribute translations for this mod, please visit the [translation platform](https://poeditor.com/join/project/s6iwe7N69K).

 - Luis
 - Vico